-You’ve probably heard us say, “You can’t machine it until you clean it” at least once.
+You’ve probably heard us say, “You can’t machine it until you clean it” more than once.
 In this Tech Notes post, we’re going to talk about cleaning solutions; both detergents and methods.

 There are two cleaning methods that we’re going to talk about in this post – Cold Solution and Hot Solution.
 Both have their merits and both have their downsides.